 Themes Overview

-Themes allow for having more than one look and feel on a Portal site, targeted down to the individual user.
+Themes allow for having more than one look and feel on a Cantemo site, targeted down to the individual user.
 Users can be allowed to change the theme that they see, or that can be restricted to an Administrator to set it for them.

 ../_images/portal-preview01.png